pchanial/pyoperators/README.rst

 PyOperators
 ===========

-The Pyoperators package defines operators and solvers for high-performance computing.
+The PyOperators package defines operators and solvers for high-performance computing.
 These operators are multi-dimensional functions with optimised and controlled memory management.
 If linear, they behave like matrices with a sparse storage footprint.

 Getting started
 ===============